 2. Metabolite Accumulation and Advantages

-Callus cultures serve as a model system to study biosynthetic pathways and optimize conditions for secondary metabolite production.
+Callus cultures serve as a model system to study biosynthetic pathways and serve as model systems for elicitor studies and optimize conditions for secondary metabolite production.
 Under stress or elicitor treatment, callus tissues may upregulate the biosynthesis of key metabolites.
 Callus cultures of Salvia miltiorrhiza have been shown to produce tanshinones, important compounds with cardiovascular properties, when exposed to yeast extract and methyl jasmonate.
 This method allows controlled manipulation of biochemical pathways and avoids seasonal or environmental constraints.
 Callus cultures are also suitable for genetic transformation, enabling metabolic engineering approaches to enhance yield.

 B. Cell Suspension Culture